Speaking Schools’ COVID-19 Action Plan

 - For our holiday programs, drop-off and pick-up times will be staggered for different age groups, with special exemptions and supervision provided for families with students in different classes.

-- All physical parent presentations will be suspended indefinitely (although we will do our best to send videos to all parents of their child’s final presentation), to limit adult-child interactions.
+- All in-person parent presentations have been suspended indefinitely (although we will do our best to send videos to all parents of their child’s final presentation), to limit adult-child interactions (unless we are able to ensure social distancing at particular venues – this assessment is done on a case-by-case basis).

 In the Classroom

-- Although not required under the Public Health Order, and noting that NSW public schools do not do the same, we will restrict student numbers so classes (where practicable) adhere to the 4 square metre rule.
+- Although not required under the Public Health Order, and noting that NSW public schools are not required to do the same, we will restrict student numbers so classes (where practicable) adhere to the 4 square metre rule.

 - Students will be assigned seats during each class, and will be required to stay in those seats for all sessions on the same day, to help prevent indirect spread.